Realizing interdependent couplings as thermal or higher-order interactions: Methods

 respectively.
 Notice that the mapping holds for any $\langle k\rangle$ and for any $M$ (see Fig.~\ref{fig:3}\textbf{c}, inset) when $q=1$. \\

 The annealed approximation provides only a coarse-grained view of the integrated structure underlying the interdependent Hamiltonian, Eq.~\eqref{eq:2}.
 In fact, it neglects some essential microscopic details, such as the {\em actual} density of the higher-order interactions.
 Because of Eq.~\eqref{eq:1}, the hypergraph integrating $M$ fully-coupled ER graphs with average degrees $\{\langle k\rangle_\mu\}_{\mu=1,\dots,M}$ has, by construction, an average hyperedge density $\gamma_M=\prod_\mu\langle k\rangle_\mu$.
 Besides being directed, these hyperedges are also suitably weighted, s.t.\ a spin $i_\mu$ in the $\mu$-th layer has, on average, $\gamma_M$ incoming $K$-tuples with an average weight $\prod_{\nu\neq\mu}\langle k\rangle_\nu$ .
 Hence $i_\mu$ sees, effectively, an average number $\langle k\rangle_{\mu}$ of incoming $K$-tuples, i.e.\ the same average degree of its own layer.
 While these microscopic details are negligible when heating up the system from its ferromagnetic phase, they become highly relevant when annealing it from its paramagnetic phase at low cooling rates.
 In this case, in fact, interdependent spin networks remain trapped in a supercooled malfunctioning (i.e.\ paramagnetic) phase, without undergoing the spin-glass transition expected in their ferromagnetic multi-spin analogue~\cite{franz2001ferromagnet}.
-This is best shown in the inset of Fig.~\ref{fig:3}\textbf{b} for $M=2$ and $q=1$, where the spin-glass (SG) transition (indeed, its Kauzmann temperature) is marked by an arrow, whereas no similar threshold is observed in the interdependent spin model. \underline{\textbf{Data availability}} \\ Source codes can be freely accessed at the GitHub repository: \url{https://github.com/BnayaGross/High_order_interdependent_ising}.
-All other data that support the findings of this study are available from the corresponding author upon reasonable request.
+This is best shown in the inset of Fig.~\ref{fig:3}\textbf{b} for $M=2$ and $q=1$, where the spin-glass (SG) transition (indeed, its Kauzmann temperature) is marked by an arrow, whereas no similar threshold is observed in the interdependent spin model. \underline{\textbf{Code availability}} \\ Source codes can be freely accessed at the GitHub repository: \url{https://github.com/BnayaGross/High_order_interdependent_ising}.